suika2engine/suika2/doc/tutorial.md

 ```

 After saving it, run `suika.exe`.
-Suika 2 will show three options.
+Suika2 will show three options.
 `@select` is the command to show options.
 `label1`, `label2` and `label3` are jump destinations.
 Option messages follow labels.